 What is an asbestos management plan?

-When is it required?
+When is it typically expected?

-- Asbestos is identified at the workplace
+- Asbestos has been identified at the workplace

 - Asbestos is assumed to be present